Even on vacation I struggle with goal-setting and achievement.

 “Wait.
 There’s two.”

 “My GOD!” he swore.
 “He’s got his foot in her face!”

 “They are making MORE Slow Loris,” he exclaimed showing remarkable tact, even in his excitement.
 “I’ve never seen this before.
 I’ve got to get this on film.”

-Dave knows a man who is trying to spot all the big cats in the world.
-He’s committed.
-He’s marking those cats off his list, one by one.
-Cheetah, jaguar tiger.
+Dave knows a man who is comitted to spotting all the big cats in the world, one by one.
+He’s marking cats off his list, one by one: cheetah, jaguar, tiger.
 Lion, cougar, lynx.

 “What’s the hardest cat to find?”
 I asked, thinking of Bigfoot, which is also hard to see but people still try.